Ninnat/M897513-stat-mech-2-2565/README.md

 ## Announcements

+* *1 Jan*: [HW2](https://github.com/Ninnat/M897513-stat-mech-2-2565/blob/main/assignments/hw2.pdf) has been updated to include more instructions and guides to the problems.
 * *28 Nov*: We will have our first tutorial today (Monday) at 13:00-14:30.
 I traded the time slot with A. Sikarin only for this week because I might not be available on the afternoon of Nov 30.

 ## Resources